 All personal data is processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
 We will comply with Our obligations and safeguard your rights under the GDPR at all times.

 Our use of your personal data will always have a lawful basis as follows:

-- You have provided your consent to us using your personal data for direct marketing (i.e. to receive our newsletter).
-At any stage you may choose to opt out of such communications – contact us at email@example.com
+- You have provided your consent to us using your personal data for direct marketing (i.e. to receive our newsletter) or to share your data with a third party for purposes of processing donations.

 - It is necessary for our performance of a contract with you (where you have purchased something from Our Site, donated online or other business arrangements)